jacksonjude/cloudkit_flutter/README.md

 ## Support

-This library currently only supports Android (and iOS, although its usefulness there is fairly limited).
+Currently, this library only supports Android (and iOS, although its usefulness there is fairly limited).
 The lack of Flutter Web support is due to one of the dependencies, [webview_flutter](https://pub.dev/packages/webview_flutter/score "webview_flutter"), not supporting the Flutter Web platform 🙄.

 ## Setup